oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

 == Profile 7: Withdrawn
 <profile-7-withdrawn>
-This profile MUST be used for any CSAF document that is withdrawn.
-It MUST NOT be used for any superseded document.
+This profile SHALL be used for any CSAF document that is withdrawn.
+It SHALL NOT be used for any superseded document.

 A CSAF document SHALL fulfill the following requirements to satisfy the profile "Withdrawn":

-- The following elements MUST exist and be valid:
+- The following elements SHALL exist and be valid:
   - all elements required by the profile "CSAF Base".

   - `$.document.notes` with exactly one item using the `category`